Probate diversity data collection and reporting

 We recommend you provide information to your staff about how the data will be collected and published to reassure them that their anonymity will be preserved.

-Look out for our 2021 diversity webinar which will include a demonstration of the survey tool, help with what information to publish and a reminder of the benefits of collecting the data.
+The webinar includes an update on the data collection process (including a demonstration of Riliance's survey tool), help with what information to publish and a reminder of the benefits to your firm of collecting the data.

 All permanent and temporary employees should ideally complete the survey, although it is optional to do so.
 The survey link should be sent to all staff and not just the probate team.